WebberZone/where-did-they-go-from-here/README.md

 ### Key features

 * __Automatic__: The plugin will start displaying visited posts on your posts and pages automatically after the content when you activate the plugin
+* __Block editor support__: Easy to use block for the block editor.
+Find it under widgets or using "followed posts" or "where did they go from here"
 * __Shortcode__: Use `[wherego]` to display the followed posts
 * __Multi-Widget support__: Find the __Followed posts__ widget to display the posts in your theme's sidebar or any other area that supports widgets.
 You can use the widget multiple times with different settings for each
 * __Manual install__: Want more control over placement?
 Check the [FAQ](https://wordpress.org/plugins/where-did-they-go-from-here/#faq) on which functions are available for manual install